-- Traditional silkscreens and letterpresses. - Digital and rapid prototyping technologies. - Colour and black-and-white darkrooms and an in-house colour film-processing machine. - Film-processing rooms and a modern multimedia lab featuring 24 iMacs with Adobe CS6 Suite Master Collection and Final Cut Pro. - Large professional photographic studios and associated make-up and styling rooms. - Well-lit professional studios with fully equipped modelmaking and advanced manufacturing labs for composites, 3D printers and laser cutters. - A digital fabric printer and laser cutter (interior design decoration). - Re:So, our student-run retail store, offering the opportunity to gain vital work experience and the chance to sell your creative work on the high street.
+- Traditional silkscreens and letterpresses. - Digital and rapid prototyping technologies. - Colour and black-and-white darkrooms and an in-house colour film-processing machine. - We are an Adobe Creative Campus, offering free student access to Adobe's suite of professional-grade creative software. - Large professional photographic studios and associated make-up and styling rooms. - Well-lit professional studios with fully equipped modelmaking and advanced manufacturing labs for composites, 3D printers and laser cutters. - A digital fabric printer and laser cutter (interior design decoration). - Re:So, our student-run retail store, offering the opportunity to gain vital work experience and the chance to sell your creative work on the high street.